 “Spondylolisthesis” is a term used to describe vertebral slippage.
 A spondylolisthesis diagnosis is characterized by the displacement of one vertebra over another, and slippage can occur in any direction.
 Spondylolisthesis is found most frequently within the lumbar (lower back) region of the spine.
 This is due to the fact that this area is exposed to a great deal of pressure caused by movement associated with lifting heavy objects and twisting the torso.
 The lumbar region also bears most of the weight of the upper body.
-Gymnasts, weightlifters, football players, hockey players and other athletes are especially susceptible to spondylolisthesis because of the tremendous amount of stress they place on their lower backs.
+Gymnasts, weightlifters, football players, hockey players and other athletes are especially susceptible to this condition because of the tremendous amount of stress they place on their lower backs.
 But, even though the condition is seen frequently in athletes, spondylolisthesis can also be inherited or present at birth (a congenital condition), a result of an injury or trauma to the spine, or an effect of aging.

 Spondylolisthesis symptoms and diagnosis

 To reach a diagnosis of spondylolisthesis, a physician will use an X-ray or a CT scan to confirm the presence of vertebral slippage.
 The slippage will then be assigned a grade of 1 to 5, which will help determine the type of treatment necessary.

 If a diagnosis of spondylolisthesis has been accompanied by a recommendation of open back surgery as a treatment option for nerve compression, patients may want to consider a minimally invasive, outpatient procedure, like those offered at Laser Spine Institute.
 Our procedures require no overnight hospitalization and greatly reduce the risks and recovery time inherent to open back surgery.
 For more information, visit our FAQ page or contact us to ask questions.
 We also offer potential candidates for our minimally invasive procedures a complimentary review of their MRI or CT scan to determine your eligibility for one of our outpatient procedures.